Tudor0404/easythread/docs/pages/documented_design.rst

       - the elements change, reflecting user input
     * - 3.2
       -
-      - changing stroke width to negative
+      - changing stroke width to a negative number
       - nothing
     * - 3.3
       -